 Issues or questions concerning the Village of Covington's water quality may be expressed to the Covington Village Council.
-Their meetings are @ 7:00PM on the 1st. and 3rd.
-Mondays of each month.
+Their meetings are @ 7:00 PM on the 1st and 3rd Mondays of each month.
 The meeting location is the Covington Government Center, 1 South High Street.
-Additional information may also be obtained from Michael Busse, Village Administrator by calling (937) 473-3420 or Emailing Mr. Busse at administrator@covington-oh.gov.
+Additional information may also be obtained from Michael E. Weber, Village Services Supervisor, by calling (937) 473-3420 or emailing Mr. Weber at mike.weber@covington-oh.gov.

-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the level of contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less that once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
 In this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.